 - Advertising: The software delivers out-of-context advertising that interferes with the quality of your computing experience

-- Consumer feedback: Microsoft considers input from individual users as a key factor in helping to identify new unwanted behaviors and programs.
-Microsoft has created a web page, where you can submit unwanted software for analysis.
+- Consumer feedback: Microsoft considers input from individual users as a critical factor in helping to identify new unwanted behaviors and programs.
+Microsoft has created a web page to submit unwanted software for analysis.

 An update on new unwanted and unnecessary programs happens through a Microsoft-created worldwide network, where you can submit unwanted software for analysis.
 Participants in the network play a key role in helping identify new suspicious programs quickly.
-After analysis, Microsoft creates definitions for programs that meet the criteria, and makes them available to all users.
+After analysis, Microsoft creates definitions for programs that meet the criteria and are available to all users.

 Protect your PC from Unwanted Software with Windows Defender

 The best way to protect your PC from such unwanted programs is to identify them.
-Microsoft has brought several security products for the protection of your PC; Windows Defender is one of them.
+Microsoft has brought several security products to protect your PC; Windows Defender is one of them.

-Windows Defender has recently made quite a good progress itself.
-It will now also help you identify unwanted software which make false claims, as Unwanted and block or delete them from your Windows PC.
+Windows Defender has recently made quite good progress itself.
+It will now also help you identify unwanted software which makes false claims, as Unwanted, and block or delete them from your Windows PC.